 Anarchist presence at the RNC was maybe 800 people, tops.
-And while that could have been enough to shut down the main onramps and impede delegate buses for up to an hour had those 800 been ultra-skilled blockaders, they weren't.
-To give some measure adding their own in a few circumstances) was not particularly surprising.
-No matter how cautious or adroit our efforts with the media at these sorts of mass mobilizations, good coverage is an outright impossibility.
+And while that could have been enough to shut down the main on-ramps and impede delegate buses for up to an hour had those 800 been ultra-skilled blockaders, they weren't.
+To give some measure of the inexperience on the ground: not a single fucking tripod went up.